-The Michigan Chapter, ACBS, is going to conduct a one day "Lofting Workshop" on Saturday, January 25, 2014.
-The purpose is to give members that attend a better understanding of the lofting concept of wooden boat design and construction from an owner built/restorer's standpoint.
+The Michigan Chapter, ACBS conducted a one day "Lofting Workshop" on Saturday, January 25, 2014.
+The purpose was to give members a better understanding of the lofting concept of wooden boat design and construction from an owner built/restorer's standpoint.

 Ron Ballantyne passed away Sept 20 at the age of 82.
 Ron has been a member of the ACBS since the early 80's.
 He was Commodore of the Michigan Chapter from 1985 to 1987.
 He was elected to the Board of Directors of ACBS International in 1988 and served as President in 1990-91.

 The Michigan Chapter ACBS Annual Meeting was held this year on Sunday November 10, 2013 at Gino's Surf North, 37400 Jefferson Ave, Harrison Twp, Mi.